About our Students

 Economics Undergraduate Advising

 University of Washington

 Seattle, WA 98195-3330

 We will post your position on our bulletins board, and forward it to our major email list.

-- You may also advertise your internship opportunity with the Center for Career Services by posting it directly on their website via the HuskyJobs database system.
+- You may also advertise your internship opportunity with the UW Career & Internship Center by posting to Handshake.

 - Public sector employers may also post internships with the Carlson Leadership and Public Service Center by emailing the position to firstname.lastname@example.org.